BenWibking/quokka/.github/pull_request_template.md

 - [ ] I have added a link to any related issues see (see above).
 - [ ] I have read the [Contributing Guide](https://github.com/quokka-astro/quokka/blob/development/CONTRIBUTING.md).
 - [ ] I have added tests for any new physics that this PR adds to the code.
-- [ ] I have tested this PR on my local computer and all tests pass.
 - [ ] I have manually triggered the GPU tests with the magic comment `/azp run`.
-- [ ] I have requested a reviewer for this PR.